-Throughout history, U.S. ambassadors have been a vital bridge between the United States and the host country where they serve.
-They are Washington's highest representative and the top interlocutor with governments and civil societies.
-Ambassadors are the United States' "eyes and ears".
-They report and interpret events on the ground and are the first line of defense for American interests abroad.
-During times of crisis they can expand their traditional diplomatic role to secure much needed intelligence.
-Even in today's real time information age, ambassadors' first hand assessments of the political and business climate in host countries are a high value commodity.
-Their diplomatic dispatches influence Washington's policy making process and help shape U.S. strategy toward nations.
+Throughout history, U.S. ambassadors have been a vital bridge between the United States and host countries where they serve.
+They are Washington's highest representatives and the top interlocutors with foreign governments and their societies.
+Ambassadors are the United States' "eyes and ears" around the world.
+They report and explain events on the ground and are the first line of defense for American interests abroad.
+When needed, they can expand their traditional diplomatic role to secure much-needed intelligence.
+Even in today's real time information age, ambassadors' firsthand knowledge and on-the-ground assessments can be a high-value commodity.
+Their diplomatic dispatches influence Washington's policy-making process and help shape U.S. strategy toward nations.

-But if American ambassadors are essential actors in bilateral relations in general, they are even more so in the unique relationship with Mexico.
-Because of historical, geographical, cultural and economic ties, the U.S-Mexico bilateral agenda is both intense and complex.
-The United States and Mexico have more treaties, agreements, letters of intent, trade, investments and immigration issues than any other two countries.
-Mexico also has more official and unofficial visits to the United States than any other country in the hemisphere and perhaps the world.
-Prior to the 9/11 terrorist attacks, the U.S. Embassy in Mexico was the largest in the world.
-Today, it remains among the top five largest U. S. embassies.
-Inside the U.S. Embassy on Paseo de la Reforma in Mexico City work over 2,200 employees from more than 30 federal departments and agencies, including the Drug Enforcement Administration (DEA), the Federal Bureau of Investigations (FBI), the Central Intelligence Agency (CIA), the Defense Intelligence Agency (DIA), the Bureau of Alcohol, Tobacco and Firearms (ATF), the U.S. Agency for International Development (AID), U.S. Immigration and Customs Enforcement (ICE), U.S. Customs and Border Protection (CBP), U.S. Marshals Service, Army, Navy and Coast Guard, among others.
-In the past six years, as the U.S. and Mexico have seen their common security more intimately linked, law enforcement and security agencies have increased their personnel and expanded their geographical presence to unprecedented levels.
+But if American ambassadors are critical actors in bilateral relations generally, they are even more so in the United States' unique relationship with Mexico.
+Because of historical, geographical, cultural, and economic ties, the U.S-Mexico bilateral agenda is both intense and complex.
+The United States and Mexico have more treaties, agreements, letters of intent, trade, investment, and immigration issues than any other two countries.
+Mexico also accounts for more official and unofficial visits to the United States than any other country in the hemisphere and perhaps the world.

+Prior to the 9/11 terrorist attacks, the U.S. diplomatic mission in Mexico was the largest in the world.
+Today it remains among the top five.
+The total number of American and Mexican employees in the U.S. mission in Mexico-at the embassy on Paseo de la Reforma in Mexico City and in consulates around the country-is estimated at between 2,500 and 3,000.
+This includes employees from more than thirty U.S. federal departments and agencies.
+With a total of nine consulates general-located in Ciudad Juárez, Guadalajara, Hermosillo, Matamoros, Mérida, Monterrey, Nogales, Nuevo Laredo, and Tijuana-Mexico leads the world in number of U.S. consulates.

-With a total of 10 consulates, located in Ciudad Juárez, Guadalajara, Hermosillo, Matamoros (the oldest of all), Mérida, Monterrey, Nogales, Nuevo Laredo, Puerto Vallarta and Tijuana, Mexico ranks number one in the world in number of U.S. consulates.
-Additionally, 32 U.S. states have offices with permanent representatives in Mexico.
-The man in charge of overseeing this assemblage and massive operation is the American ambassador.
-He is responsible for coordinating their activities, watching out for their safety and making sure they operate within the rules of diplomatic engagement.
-He has the right to recall any member of his staff he deems unfit for the task or represents a potential risk to the bilateral relationship, although few ambassadors are known to have exercised this prerogative in the past decades.
+The American ambassador is in charge of overseeing this massive assemblage and operation.
+He or she is responsible for coordinating their activities, watching out for their safety, and guaranteeing they operate within the rules of diplomatic engagement.
+He or she has the authority to recall any member of their staff they deem unfit for the task.

-U.S. diplomatic relations with Mexico date back to 1823, when President James Monroe appointed Andrew Jackson envoy extraordinary and minister plenipotentiary.
-After Jackson declined the job, Joel R. Poinsett became the first envoy to Mexico in 1825.
-More than twenty envoys and chargé d' affaires served in Mexico in the subsequent decades, which were marked by numerous hostilities, the Mexican-American war and the severing of diplomatic relations.
-In 1898, the rank of the American chief of mission to Mexico was elevated from envoy to ambassador.
+U.S.-Mexico diplomatic relations were established on December 12, 1822, when President James Monroe received José Manuel Zozaya as Mexican Minister to the United States.
+Joel R. Poinsett became the first U.S. envoy to Mexico in 1825.
+More than twenty envoys and chargé d'affaires served in Mexico during subsequent decades, which were marked by numerous hostilities, including the Mexican-American war, and the severing of diplomatic relations.
+In 1898, the rank of the American representative in Mexico was elevated from envoy to ambassador.
 Powell Clayton thus became the first U.S. ambassador to Mexico.